Apprenticeships Process

 ULE Audit and Supervision Checks: Mandatory requirement for Primary Care applications for Nursing Associate, Nursing, Community Nursing Specialist Practitioner and Advanced Clinical Practitioner courses.

-- Locality GPEF must support Employer with completing / reviewing ULE audit and supervision checks.
+1. Locality GPEF must support Employer with completing / reviewing Unified Learning Environment (ULE) audit and supervision checks.

-- GPEF will keep Training Hub Apprenticeship Team aware of progress.
+2. GPEF will keep Training Hub Apprenticeships Team aware of progress.

 NMC Approval: Mandatory requirement between the Employer, Education Provider and NMC, for Nursing Associate, Nursing and Community Nursing Specialist Practitioner courses.
 NMC approval is per course per provider.

-- Once NMC approved, Education Provider will confirm this to Employer.
-Please ensure the Training Hub apprenticeship team are aware.
+4. Once NMC approved, Education Provider will confirm this to Employer.
+Please ensure the Training Hub Apprenticeships Team are aware.

 If the place of work (Employer) needs to be registered as an NMC approved partner but approval is not granted in time, or approved ULE audit process is not completed in time, your application will have to be delayed to the next available intake, or an alternative Education Provider may be offered if deadlines allow this.